abadrawy/ArabicPOSTagger/README.md

 The process of Feature Extraction consists of first, constructing the features that are informative and distinctive.
 Constructed features are:

-* The Word itself, it’s Length, whether it’s first or last in the sentences.
+* The Word itself, its Length, whether its first or last in the sentences.

 * The first n and last character of the word with n ranging from 1 to 3.

-* Previous word and it’s tag.
+* Previous word and its tag.

-* The word Previous to the previous word and it’s tag.
+* The word Previous to the previous word and its tag.

 * The Next word.